Difference Between Archaea and Bacteria: Overview, Similarities & Differences

 Cell walls lack peptidoglycan; composed of pseudopeptidoglycan or proteinaceous surface layers.

-Cell walls contain peptidoglycan, which is a polymer of altered sugars cross-linked by polypeptides.
+The cell walls of bacteria contain peptidoglycan, which is a polymer of altered sugars cross-linked by polypeptides.

 Membrane Lipids